SuperOfficeDocs/superoffice-docs/docs/ns-web-services/what-is-netserver-part-1.md

 If the DefaultMode is "Local", which means that the application resides on the same server as the database, or within the same domain, then factory mechanisms in SuperOffice.Services.dll return interface implementations from SuperOffice.Services.Implementation.dll.
 This assembly leverages both Rows and OSQL layers to conduct transactions between the application and the database.

 When DefaultMode is set to "Remote", a significantly different data path is used.
 When read from the configuration file by SuperOffice.Services.dll, the "Remote" indicates that the interfaces are implemented by SuperOffice.Services\[version\].Wcf.dll and related files.
-In this case, the data path originating from the client, traverses SuperOffice.Services\[version\].Wcf.dll, across the internet to the web service endpoints, SuperOffice.Services.WcfService.dll, which then calls into a local copy of SuperOffice.Services.dll.
+In this case, the data path originating from the client traverses SuperOffice.Services\[version\].Wcf.dll, across the internet to the web service endpoints, SuperOffice.Services.WcfService.dll, which then calls into a local copy of SuperOffice.Services.dll.
 At this point, the data path starts all over again as depicted in the Client Local mode, but local to the Remote location.
-Now on the remote server, SuperOffice.Services.Implementation.dll leverages both Row and OSQL layers to conduct conduct transactions with the database.
-The implementation populate the lite-objects, returns them to the SuperOffice.Services.Wcf.dll, which the passes the data back to the client proxy.
+Now on the remote server, SuperOffice.Services.Implementation.dll leverages both Row and OSQL layers to conduct transactions with the database.
+The implementation populates the lite-objects, returns them to the SuperOffice.Services.Wcf.dll, which then passes the data back to the client proxy.

 ### Code Example